rolandmueller/bigdata/docker.md

 .DS_Store
 ```

-A .dockerignore file is used to specify files and directories that should be excluded from the build context when creating a Docker image.
+A `.dockerignore` file is used to specify files and directories that should be excluded from the build context when creating a Docker image.
 This can help reduce the size of the build context, improve build performance, and prevent sensitive or unnecessary files from being included in the image.

-Add a `.dockerignore` file with the following content:
+Create a `.dockerignore` file with the following content:
 ```sh
 .env
 venv